Written By Abdun Nur

 “Arh.
 The coinage unearthed shows kings before the conquest.”
 Tom retorted.

-“The anarchic used the terrente model.
+“The anarchic used the terrente model, terrente means someone down to earth (terra), realistic and sensible of mind, referencing a system of arbitration for those with the peace of this state of mind threatened.
 This model had no hierarchic structure.
 It needed no laws, or policies, a wrong was determined by the soul wronged, who when the peace of the mind is disturbed or threatened seeks arbitration through their peers, who establish relief of that mental distress if a wrong has occurred, and relief for the wrong doer also.
 If a claimed wrong-doer refused arbitration, the wronged would get a written declaration from the arbitrator and seek a rex, the word rex means ‘to put right’.
 The rex could be anyone chosen to execute the writ or written declaration.
 The rex was paid by the wrong-doer, even if the claim of a wrong proved unfounded, as the accused wrong doer had refused arbitration and brought the need of a rex into play.
 Coinage was a reflection of this system, if for example an army of bandits attacked communities, then those who stood to put right this wrong were paid as rex’s, and coins were minted naming the wrong that was put right, not the name of a king, but of an event.
 This was why the term rex was after the events name not before.
 The Germans in southern Albien borrowed the term Rex, but placed it in front of their bandit chiefs name, however their coinage came only from their main stronghold, the city of London.”
 Gwen explained.

 Tom felt frustrated by her replies.
 He pondered a while.
 “Well what about the documents dating before the conquest?”
 He declared.